Clinical & Coaching Supervision

 The majority of supervisees usually opt for 1 hour or 1.5 hrs depending on their needs.
 This can be discussed and reviewed during your sessions.

-The BPS states for chartership completion supervision at a minimum is required once every three months.
+Within the BPS ethical framework, supervision is required to be conducted once every three months.
 However, additional supervision can be requested if required.

 Block booking payments available